wtsi-hgi/fs-reporting/README.md

 This will produce the output data that drives report generation.

-Once the completely aggregated output has been produced, it can be run through `render-assets.R`, which will generate the tables, plots and LaTeX source for the final report.
+Once the completely aggregated output has been produced, it can be run through `generate-assets.R`, which will generate the tables, plots and LaTeX source for the final report.
 The script takes three positional
 arguments: